 This gives an opportunity to use methanol as a highly efficient energy and hydrogen carrier, based on existing and future infrastructure, distribution and propulsion systems.

-A very good supplement to ammonia and liquefied/compressed hydrogen.
+A very good alternative to ammonia and liquefied/compressed hydrogen.

 Biomethanol with full CO2 utilisation, supplemented by hydrogen from electrolysis, contains 2.1 times more hydrogen than the liquefied form and is five times more efficient in terms of volume/tankage than compressed (gaseous) hydrogen with a corresponding amount of energy.